gschroe/schroderlab-collection/crossover_from_particle_locations/README.md

 ![Example crossover distance histogram](example_2dclass_data/Intra_class_distance_histogram_ths20.svg)

 The plot shows detected peaks at multiples of the crossover distance, marked with red dashed lines and labeled with their distance values.
-For the example 2D classes of an Aβ42 Type2 polymorph, which has and addmittly obvious crossover distance the first peak correspondes to the distance measured manually in one class average.
+For the example 2D classes of an Aβ42 Type2 polymorph, which has and addmittly obvious crossover distance, the first peak correspondes to the distance measured manually in one class average.

 ![Example Ab42 2D class average|200](example_2dclass_data/example_class_average_manual_co.svg)